Census Dots

 Native American/Other

-Of the 482 places in Colorado, Grand Lake is the 301st most populous.
+Grand Lake is ranked the 329th most populous place in Colorado, out of 482 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Grand Lake was ranked the 301st most populous place in the 2020 Census.

 Grand Lake's White Population